lansuite/lansuite/ext_scripts/spaw/docs/readme.txt

 SPAW Editor PHP Edition
-version 1.1 Beta
+version 1.1
 README

 ------------------------------------------------------------------
-This program is copyright (c) 2003-2004 by Solmetra.
+This program is copyright (c) 2003-2006 by Solmetra.
 By using this program you agree to the terms of License Agreement found in license.txt file in docs directory.
 ------------------------------------------------------------------